1. Introduction and Scope of Policy

 4.3 For international students

 Students discovering that they are to become fathers, or partners of a pregnant student (including same sex partners) who expect to be responsible for raising the child with the mother, will be entitled to request time out of study.
 This may include time off for medical appointments prior to, and after the birth, as well as a period of maternity support/shared parental leave up of to 50 weeks following the birth.
-Students in this situation should contact their Adviser of Studies/Personal Tutor, Supervisor or other staff member, to discuss this and draw up a study support plan, where appropriate (in line with the Risk Management and Study Support Plan section above).
+Students in this situation should contact their Adviser of Studies/Personal Tutor, Supervisor or other staff member, to discuss this and draw up a study support plan, where appropriate (in line with section 4).

 For students receiving research funding, it may be possible for a period of maternity support leave to be allowed, and students should refer to their funder’s terms and conditions (or contact the Postgraduate Awards Team, firstname.lastname@example.org) for any implications to their funding arrangements) prior to arranging leave.

-For international students in this position, it is important that specific advice is sought from International Student Support (email@example.com) in relation to visa constraints before making any arrangements, including taking time out from study or an extended leave of absence.
+For international students in this position, it is important that specific advice is sought from International Student Support (contact: email@example.com) in relation to visa constraints before making any arrangements, including taking time out from study or an extended leave of absence.

 Students about to become parents (e.g. through adoption) should inform their School/Institute of their circumstances as soon as possible.
-Arrangements can be made to allow time out of study, in line with the previous two sections above, as appropriate.
+Arrangements can be made to allow time out of study, in line with sections 4 and 5 above, as appropriate.
 This may vary depending on the age of the child, the programme of study being undertaken, and the point in the academic year at which the adoption takes place.

 7.1 Access to University Facilities